 Please note there can be adverse reactions to a knee replacement and this doesn’t mean you have done something wrong.
 With this surgery there is always risk for infection, allergy to implant, and other things that can happen that are out of your control.

-What I want to show you today are things that are largely in your control to decrease your risk of other adverse reactions.
+What I want to show you today are the top 5 mistakes after a knee replacement that can potentially be avoided.
+Taking advantage of the things that are largely in your control can decrease your risk of adverse reactions and complications.

 The reality is….if recovery is not followed appropriately- this scary fact keeps coming up: